 · New products from waste treatment and product quality

-· Environmental impact of organic waste in agroecosystems: GHG emissions, LCA and food safety
+· Environmental impact of organic waste in agroecosystems: greenhouse gas emissions, life-cycle analysis and food safety

 · Waste management in soil pollution and remediation